 The county's practices must be tethered to its principles if it is to have some coherent strategy moving forward.
 Core values form the basis for decisions, since they bind decision-makers to their decisions.
+The board intends to make decisions that plant seeds of success for the future.
 The County Board provided the following core values during the planning process: